Planning the next decisions about your startup's marketing strategy or product roadmap shouldn't feel like a stab in the dark.

 Fortunately, SaaS analytics tools have been designed to help you track the most important metrics for your SaaS company: from acquisition to revenue.
 Here's our list of analytics software that can help you to monitor your business.

-Each of the analytics tools described below can support SaaS companies in their growth.
+Each of the SaaS analytics tools described below can support SaaS companies in their growth.
 However, the optimal use cases for these apps might differ.
 This is why we're going to outline the main features of all of these apps and list their prices so that you can find an analytics tool that perfectly fits your needs and your budget.

 Some might consider Google Analytics to be a "basic" analytics tool and think that in order to do some "serious" analytics, they need to opt for a different tool.
 That's not the case.
 Google Analytics is deceptively powerful for a free option.